Suzanna-Linn/slua/docs/scripts-web2.md

 <img src="images/giver.png" alt="Web server and MOAP">

-You are welcome to the Study Groups all Saturdays from 11AM to 1PM SLT with your questions, practices, and projects to chat about this and anything else scripting related.
+You are welcome to the Study Groups all Thursdays, Fridays and Saturdays from 11AM to 1PM SLT with your questions, practices, and projects to chat about this and anything else scripting related.

 ### List of Sitters with auto-refresh